Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 14

+You plan to move all the virtual machines to Azure.

-You need to recommend how many and what size Azure virtual machines will be required to move the current workloads to Azure.
-The solution must minimize administrative effort.
+**You need to recommend how many and what size Azure virtual machines will be required to move the current workloads to Azure.** The solution must minimize administrative effort.

 **C. Azure Migrate**